ahmed-226/WorkSphere/README.md

 7. **Error Handling**: Implementing robust error handling and user feedback
 8. **Modern Tooling**: Using Vite, Tailwind CSS, and modern development tools

-## 📄 License

-This project is created for educational purposes as part of the Elevvo Internship Program.

 ---

-*This project represents the culmination of skills learned during the Elevvo Internship Program, showcasing modern React development practices and professional dashboard design.*
+*This project represents the culmination of skills learned during the Elevvo Internship Program.